 Director, Theometrics Consulting

-We at Zoho provide deep embedded analytics solutions with white labelling, both for on-premises and cloud models.
+We at Zoho provide deep embedded analytics solutions with white labeling, both for on-premises and cloud models.
 You can reach out to us to learn more about the solutions we offer.